-• Network Preventive care Consumer Option covers preventive care services such as periodic health evaluations (e.g., annual physicals), screening services (e.g., mammograms), routine well-child care, child and adult immunizations, and disease management programs.
-These services are covered at 100% if you use a Network provider and are described in Section 5 Network Preventive care .
-You do not have to meet the deductible to receive these benefits.
-Non-Network preventive care is not covered . • Traditional medical care After you have paid the Plan's deductible, we pay benefits under Traditional medical coverage described in Section 5.
-You pay a copayment for Network services and 40% coinsurance for Non-Network services.
-Covered services include: Medical services and supplies provided by physicians and other health care professionals Surgical and anesthesia services provided by physicians and other health care professionals Hospital services, other facility or ambulance services Emergency services/accidents Mental health and substance abuse benefits Prescription drug benefits • Savings Health Savings Accounts or Health Reimbursement Arrangements provide a means to help you pay out-of-pocket expenses (see page 29 for more details).
-Health Savings Accounts (HSAs) By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA and/or Indian Health Services (IHS) benefits within the last three months, and do not have another health plan other than another high-deductible health plan.
-In 2016, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$75 per month for a Self Only enrollment or \$150 per month for a Self Plus One or Self and Family enrollment.
-In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$3,350 for a Self Only enrollment or \$6,750 for a Self Plus One or Self and Family enrollment.
-See maximum contribution information on page 30.
+• Health Savings Accounts (HSA)

+By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA (except for service connected disability) and/or Indian Health Services (IHS) benefits within the last three months, and do not have another health plan other than another high-deductible health plan.
+In 2017, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$75 per month for a Self Only enrollment or \$150 per month for a Self Plus One or Self and Family enrollment.
+In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$3,400 for a Self Only enrollment or \$6,750 for a Self Plus One or Self and Family enrollment.
+See maximum contribution information on page 36.
 You can use funds in your HSA to help pay your Plan deductible.
 You own your HSA, so the funds can go with you if you happen to change plans or employment.

-Federal tax tip : There are tax advantages to fully funding your HSA as quickly as possible.
+Federal tax tip: There are tax advantages to fully funding your HSA as quickly as possible.
 Your HSA contribution payments are fully deductible on your Federal tax return.
 By fully funding your HSA early in the year, you have the flexibility of paying medical expenses from tax-free HSA dollars or after-tax out-of-pocket dollars.
 If you don't deplete your HSA and you allow the contributions and the tax-free interest to accumulate, your HSA grows more quickly for future expenses.
 When you calculate the amount of your contribution(s), keep in mind that the Plan also makes monthly contributions to your HSA, and that the combined total of all contributions cannot exceed the limit established by law.